Learn about adult day care services for mentally or physically impaired seniors.

 Attend an event to apply for or renew Rent Freeze and property tax benefits or get help with property tax value and the lien sale.

-Report abuse or neglect of a senior age 60 or older.
+Report suspected abuse or neglect of an older adult age 60 or older.

 Learn about a prescription drug plan for seniors age 65 and older.